-Expressing Creativity through Contemporary Fine Art Photography that evokes Emotion and Stillness.
-The Camera is my Paintbrush.
+Expressing Creativity through Fine Art Photography & Creative Writing that evokes Emotion and Stillness. -Eric Christopher Jackson

 Eric’s Writing features Poetry, Short Stories, and Screenplays.
 In 2011, he wrote the Student Film entitled, “No Fear,” upon entering the Azusa Pacific University 48-Hour Film Festival.
 The improvisation by the Cast and Crew added to the success of the Story Concept.
 The Film received the First Place, Best Actor, and Best Actress Awards.